 Marriage to a citizen

-Another fast way to get citizenship is by naturalization through marriage.
-Spouses of citizens can often apply for citizenship through a citizenship by marriage pathway.
-This generally requires a shorter residency period, usually two to five years, and proof of a genuine relationship.
+Another fast way to get citizenship is through naturalization through marriage.
+Spouses of citizens can often apply for citizenship by marriage, which generally requires a shorter residency period, usually two to five years, and proof of a genuine relationship.

 Military service